 Often times uppercase letters and lowercase letters are taught in isolation, but it is important to teach kids both letters side by side so children can learn the letters and what makes them different.

 While your child’s brain is working on this free preschool alphabet printable activity, their fine motor skills will also be working as they spin the spinner and use the alphabet stamps and their stamp pad.

+Knowing how to teach the alphabet to preschoolers in a fun way is key.
 Playful learning activities that are hands on are a wonderful way to practice letters.